 If you want to use marker pens you might want to try sealing the surface first, perhaps with a clear acrylic varnish or white acrylic paint.
 This will provide a waterproof surface which will stop the ink from the marker pens sinking into the air dry clay.

-- Add several thin layers of paint rather than one thick layer, this will stop the paint from flaking off.
+- To prevent the paint flaking off, add several thin layers of paint rather than one thick layer.

-- Seal the finished piece with varnish to protect it from knocks.
-If you use a gloss or satin varnish with will add a gloss to your finished piece.
+- Seal the finished piece with a gloss or satin varnish to protect it from knocks.